fortrabbit/help/docs/support-tips.md

 ## Provide sufficient information right away

-Avoid _connection negotiation_ with a support agent.
-We are not always ready to initiate a chat session.
+Avoid trying to "negotiate a connection" with a support agent.
+We are not always ready to participate in a chat session.

 Specifically, avoid introductions such as this this: